VTA light rail: Rolling stock

 From 1987 when the system was launched until September 2003, the system was served by a fleet of high-floor light rail vehicles (LRVs) built by Urban Transportation Development Corporation and designated as ALRV.
 The first car arrived in March 1987.
 Accessibility for disabled riders was provided by wheelchair lifts at each station.
 The original high-floor fleet was leased to investors (for a 33-year term, starting in 1998), and then subleased back to VTA.
 In May 2003, VTA sub-subleased the UTDC LRVs to other light rail operators for an initial 13-year term, with a renewal term of 9 years; VTA retains responsibility for LRV operation, maintenance, and insurance.
-29 were sent to Utah Transit Authority (UTA, $5.2 million rental payments), and 21 were sent to Sacramento Regional Transit (RT, $4.1 million rental payments).
+29 were sent to the Utah Transit Authority (UTA, $5.2 million rental payments), and 21 were sent to the Sacramento Regional Transit District (SacRT, $4.1 million rental payments).
 In September 2013, RT exercised its option to purchase the 21 sub-leased vehicles at $1,000 each.
 UTA subsequently exercised its purchase option for the 29 sub-leased vehicles in 2017.
 28 of the UTA vehicles, renumbered 1042–1069, were sold at auction on December 26, 2017.
 The UTA cars were withdrawn from service in 2018.

 In 2002, VTA introduced a fleet of 100 new Kinki Sharyo low-floor LRVs.
 The Kinki Sharyo LRVs are equipped with a low floor over 70% of the passenger area at 14 in above top-of-rail (ATOR), with the remaining high-floor area 35 in ATOR; up to three LRVs may be coupled into a single train.
 The low-floor LRVs initially operated only on the Tasman West line (Downtown Mountain View to I-880/Milpitas), because their floor height only matched the 14 in platform height along that line.
 After VTA reconstructed platforms along North First Street from the Japantown/Ayer stop northward (with wooden ramps provided for the lead car's front door elsewhere), VTA replaced the entire fleet in 2003 with low-floor LRVs.
 Currently, all stations provide level boarding at all doors.
 Trains are usually coupled in two LRV consists, which was reduced to one during the COVID-19 pandemic, but has since been restored to two cars.